Lada Samara

 The VAZ-2108, known as the Lada Samara in much of Western Europe (codenamed and later officially badged as the Lada Sputnik in its native Russia), is a series of small family cars produced by Soviet/Russian vehicle manufacturer AvtoVAZ under the Lada brand between 1984 and 2013.

 The model name Samara originally was used only for exported models, in the Soviet Union the same model was called Sputnik ("fellow traveler", "satellite") until 1991, when the sedan version of the Samara entered in production, using the export name.

-It was the first front-wheel drive serial car built in the Soviet Union after the LuAZ-969V.
-The Samara had been modified and restyled during the years of production before it was finally discontinued in December 2013.
+It was the first front-wheel drive serial car built in the Soviet Union since the LuAZ-969V.
+The Samara was repeatedly modified and restyled during the years of production before it was finally discontinued in December 2013.